nitin-dominic/DarkNet-based_Weed_Detection/README.md

 Figure.
 Represents high-resolution aerial images used for annotation purpose, (a) yellow --- ragweed, (b) violet --- horseweed, and (c) pink --- kochia.

-# Please cite us if you plan to either merge this with your custom dataset or reproduce this study for your research work purpose.
+# !!!
+Please cite us if you plan to either merge this with your custom dataset or reproduce this study for your research work purpose !!!

 ### Data citation reference:
 **Rai, N.,** Sun, X., Igathinathane, C., Howatt, K., Ostlie, M. (2023).
 SpotWeeds Annotated Dataset - Journal of the ASABE.
 Mendeley Data, V1, doi: 10.17632/m7g3yvzcs7.1.